Quadratic Binary Optimization with Graph Neural Networks: From Combinatorial Optimization to Graph Learning Problems

 Similarly, we have that:

 This means that we can bound $f_{\epsilon}$ as follows:

 Subtracting $f_0$ from both sides and dividing by $\epsilon$ and assuming $0<\epsilon$ we obtain that

 Because the norms of $\bfx_0$ and $\bfx_{\epsilon}$ are bounded (as they are binary) we obtain upper and lower bounds for the change in the optimal solution in the direction $\bfdelta$.
 This is the definition of Clarke derivative \cite{michel1992generalized}, which extends the definition of the derivative beyond a point to an interval.
-The function $f(\bfb)$ is therefore piece-wise linear. \end{proof}
+The function $f(\bfx_o)$ is therefore piece-wise linear. \end{proof}

-Theorem \ref{thm:BP_differentiable} shows that the BP problem in \cref{eq:bp} is piece-wise \emph{differentiable} with respect to $\bfb$, a property that we now utilize in order to characterize the BP solution behavior with respect changes in the observed vector $\bfb$.
+Theorem \ref{thm:BP_differentiable} shows that the QUBO problem in \cref{eq:bp} is piece-wise \emph{differentiable} with respect to $\bfb$, a property that we now utilize in order to characterize the QUBO solution behavior with respect changes in the observed vector $\bfb$.

-\begin{observation}The BP solution is piece-wise constant with respect to changes in $\bfb$. \end{observation} \begin{proof} To study the effect of a change in $\bfb$ on the solution $\bfx_{\epsilon}$ we now choose $\bfdelta = \bfe_j$, that is, the unit vector in direction $j$.
-This simplifies Equation~\cref{ineq4} to
+\begin{observation} The QUBO $\bfx$ solution is piece-wise constant with respect to changes in $\bfb$. \end{observation} \begin{proof} To study the effect of a change in $\bfb$ on the solution $\bfx_{\epsilon}$ we now choose $\bfdelta = \bfe_j$, that is, the unit vector in direction $j$.
+This simplifies \Cref{eq:ineq4} to

 where the $j$ stands for the $j$-th entry in the vector.
 Recall that $\bfx$ gets only binary values.
 If, $\epsilon>0$, $\bfx_{0_j} = 0$ and $\bfx_{0_j} \not= \bfx_{\epsilon_j}$ then we must have that $\bfx_{\epsilon_j} = 1$, which yields a contradiction.
 This implies that $\bfx_{0_j} = \bfx_{\epsilon_j}, \forall \epsilon > 0$.